 Instead of using anchovies in recipes, you can use miso paste as a vegetarian substitute.
 Miso paste is made from fermented soybeans, making this an excellent vegan swap.
 Another fish sauce substitute you can use is kalamata olives.

 Sardines are the most similar fish you can find at the store.
 They are often kept in metal tins like anchovies.
 But, the taste and appearance of the two varieties of fish are quite different.

 Anchovies offer a salty, slightly fishy, meaty taste that is unlike any other food item.
 They have a distinct flavor that people either love or hate.

-Unfortunately, no, you can not use sardines instead of anchovies in Caesar dressing.
+Unfortunately, you can not use sardines instead of anchovies in Caesar dressing.
 The texture and flavors are too different.
-Anchovies have a much more delicate texture which allows them to blend in with the dressing.
+Anchovies have a much more delicate texture, blending in with the dressing.
 Sardines do not break down as easily, resulting in a dressing with larger pieces of fish.